mohdayanbeg/EmployeeTaskManagement/README.md

-Based on the provided files, here is a description of the project:

 This project is a web-based Task Management Application built using React.js.
 It features two distinct user roles: an Administrator and an Employee, each with a dedicated dashboard.
 The application uses a robust component-based architecture and leverages key React functionalities for a dynamic user experience.

 Core Features: